Sudoku

 Lastly, publishing and embedding the app into my Astro website makes managing global layout and styling simpler and also offers users a more unified experience.

 Note: sometimes WASM apps run slightly slower on Firefox on IOS devices.
 If you notice a slight lag, try switching to a different browser.
-Firefox should run very well on desktop/computers.

 Challenges